"""

 Perform the advection operation on the ``output_`` with respect to the

 ``input``.
-This operator support vector-valued functions with multiple input
+This operator supports vector-valued functions with multiple

 :param LabelTensor output_: The output tensor on which the advection is